OrcaSlicer/OrcaSlicer_WIKI/calibration/input-shaping-calib.md

 ## Types

-It is usually recommended to use MZV, EI (specially for Delta printers) or ZV as a simple and effective solution.
+It is usually recommended to use MZV, EI (especially for Delta printers) or ZV as a simple and effective solution.
 Not all Input Shaping types are available in all firmware and their performance may vary depending on the firmware implementation and the printer's mechanics.

 ### Default

 When "Default" is selected, the firmware's default input shaper will be used.
 Every firmware and even its version may have a different default type but usually are:

 - Klipper: MZV